Intrapreneurship and entrepreneurship

 Definition of Intrapreneurship and Entrepreneurship

-Numerous researchers agree that intrapreneurship has its roots in entrepreneurship and many definitions refer to intrapreneurship as being entrepreneurship within an existing organisation.
+Numerous researchers agree that intrapreneurship has its roots in entrepreneurship.
+Many definitions refer to intrapreneurship as being entrepreneurship within an existing organisation.
 Intrapreneurs are inside entrepreneurs who follow the goal of the organisation.

 As intrapreneurship is closely related to entrepreneurship, it is useful to begin with a definition and understanding of entrepreneurship.